Hypomyces: Hosts

 Each species of fungus in the genus Hypomyces has a general preference for the type of host it prefers.

 In addition to afflicting terrestrial mushrooms of the genera Amanita, Russula, Lactarius, Lactifluus, Suillus, Xerocomus, and Boletus, other fungi that form hard, cork-like fruiting bodies on trees, such as Trametes and Stereum, can also serve as hosts.

 Auricularia auricula-judae that produce colloidal fruiting bodies, and Pezizaceae belonging to the ascomycote fungi (e.g., Helvella, Humaria, and Leotia) are also known to serve as hosts.

 When infected by Hypomyces, the cap, or pileus of Amanita mushrooms do not develop properly, instead becoming deformed and stunted, often resembling human male genitalia.
 In those of the genus Russula, the gaps between the folds of the host's lamella are filled with mycelium of Hypomyces, showing ridged marks.
 In the genera Xerocomus, and Boletus, the development of the mushroom cap is often suppressed and the tubular pores formed on the underside of the host's lamellae are also filled with mycelium of Hypomyces.
 In any case, the host mushroom's own spore formation and dispersal are hindered, or entirely prevented from occurring.

 Distribution

-Species of Hypomyces have been found in Europe, North America, Australia, and parts of China.
+Species of Hypomyces range from North America and Eurasia into Australia.
 There are at least 19 species recorded in Japan.

 Edibility

-Hypomyces lactifluorum, whose main hosts are Russula and Lactifluus, is commonly called lobster mushroom in North America and United Kingdom.
+Hypomyces lactifluorum, whose main hosts are mushrooms of the genera Russula and Lactifluus, is commonly called lobster mushroom in North America and United Kingdom.
 Depending on the type of mushroom that was parasitized, the cap may be very bitter, and in some cases inedible.
 If edible, it is often eaten stewed in cream sauce, fried, as a salad ingredient, or as an ingredient in pasta dishes.
 This species is also found in Japan.